Honours (Higher) Diploma on

 CIC Members who have completed this and other Honours Diplomas have gained career success, recognition, promotion and better employment, salaries and benefits.
 This Honours Diploma Programme is the path to career success and high positions for a very wide range of accounting, finance and related areas, and the advanced management and administration subjects covered in the programme provide the motivational, leadership, managerial and strategic knowledge needed to become a successful manager, administrator, executive and leader.

-The Programme also provides access to higher studies in finance, accounting, business and management, including CIC’s Baccalaureate and Executive Business Administration programmes, and to degree and other studies with other institutions worldwide.
+The Programme also provides access to higher studies in finance, accounting, business and management, and other areas, including CIC’s ABA, Baccalaureate and Executive Business Administration programmes, and to degree and other studies with CIC and other institutions worldwide.

 Sign up to this course